Q: Who may access the Hartwick College Campus?

 - People who have received authorization directly from the Provost/Vice President for Academic Affairs, the Vice President of College Advancement, the Vice President of Enrollment Management & Student Experience, or the Vice President of Finance.

 The campus is closed to all others.
 (08/28/20 update)

 Q: Are visitors allowed on campus?

-A: A Visitor is an individual who is not a current employee or student of the college, including prospective students and their families, candidates for employment, contractors, vendors, alumni, donors, and other individuals coming to campus for meetings.
+Non-residents/students/employees who count as visitors are currently limited to scheduled Admissions and College Advancement visits.
+A visitor is an individual who is not a current employee or student of the college, including prospective students and their families, candidates for employment, contractors, vendors, alumni, donors, and other individuals coming to campus for meetings.
 Until further notice, visitors are welcome on campus only with an advance appointment.
 Exceptions include persons making regularly scheduled deliveries, such as but not limited to the US Postal Service, FedEx, Pepsi, and UPS.
+(08/28/20 update)